A martingale representation theorem and valuation of defaultable securities: Decomposition of -martingales stopped at

 Furthermore, all $\mathbb F$-stopping times are predictable.
 As a result, $R$ is predictable and $G_{R-}=0$ on $\{R<+\infty\}$.
 This implies that $\Lbrack 0,\tau\Rbrack\subset \Lbrack 0,R\Lbrack$.
 Therefore, a combination of these remarks with

-proves assertion (c) when all $\mathbb F$-local martingales are continuous (in this case any special semimartingale --such as $G$-- is predictable).
-This ends the proof of assertion (c) and of this corollary. \end{proof}
+proves assertion (c) .
+This ends the proof of the corollary. \end{proof}

-It is worth mentioning that the pseudo-stopping time model for $\tau$ covers the case when $\tau$ is independent of ${\cal F}_{\infty}$ (no correlation between the financial market and the death time), the case when $\tau$ is an $\mathbb F$-stopping time (i.e.\ the case of full correlation between the financial market and the death time), and the case when there is arbitrary moderate correlation such as the immersion case of $\tau:=\inf\{t\geq 0\ \big|\ S_t\geq E\}$ with $E$ is a random variable that is independent of ${\cal F}_{\infty}$.
-For more details about pseudo-stopping times, and their properties, we refer the reader to \cite{nikeghbaliyor05} and \cite{nikeghbali06}.
+It is worth mentioning that the pseudo-stopping time model for $\tau$ covers several cases proposed and/or treated in the literature.
+In fact, the pseudo-stopping time model covers the immersion case (i.e. $M$ is a $\mathbb G$-local martingale for any $\mathbb F$-local martingale $M$) or equivalently the Cox' time given by $\tau:=\inf\{t\geq 0\ \big|\ S_t\geq E\}$ where $E$ being a random variable that is independent of ${\cal F}_{\infty}$, the case when $\tau$ is independent of ${\cal F}_{\infty}$ (no correlation between the financial market and the random time), and the case when $\tau$ is an $\mathbb F$-stopping time (i.e.\ the case when the random time is fully observable through the public flow of information $\mathbb F$).
+For more details about pseudo-stopping times, we refer the reader to \cite{nikeghbali06,nikeghbaliyor05}.\\

 Corollary \ref{CorRepresentation} tells us that our representation (\ref{RepresentationofH}) goes beyond the context of \cite{blanchetjeanblanc04}.
-Indeed, assertions (b) and (c) above extend \cite{blanchetjeanblanc04} to the case where $h$ is $\mathbb F$-optional (we relax the condition (\ref{assumption2})), as is the case for some examples in \cite{gerbershiu13}, and $G$ might vanish on the one hand.
-On the other hand, by comparing the RHS terms of (\ref{assersionb}) and (\ref{assersionc}), we deduce that their third type of risk (the integrands with respect to $\overbar{N}^{\mathbb G}$) differ tremendously, and they can not be written in a universal form using ${\overbar N}^{\mathbb G}$.
+Indeed, our assertions (b) and (c) above extend \cite{blanchetjeanblanc04} to the case where $h$ is $\mathbb F$-optional (the condition (\ref{assumption2}) is relaxed), as is the case for some examples in \cite{gerbershiu13}, and $G$ might vanish on the one hand.
+On the other hand, by comparing the RHS terms of (\ref{assersionb}) and (\ref{assersionc}), we deduce that their third type of risk (the integrands with respect to $\overline{N}^{\mathbb G}$) differ tremendously, and they cannot be written in a universal form using ${\overline N}^{\mathbb G}$.
 This explains why the representation of \cite{blanchetjeanblanc04} might fail for general $\mathbb F$-optional $h$.
 To see how our results extend this latter paper, we consider $h\in L^1({\cal P}(\mathbb F),P\otimes D)$ and put

-Then it is not difficult to deduce that $\widehat{M^h}$ defined in (\ref{processesMhandJ}) and $\widehat{m^h}$ are related by $\widehat{M^h} = \widehat{m^h} + h \centerdot \widehat{m}$.
+Then it is not difficult to deduce that $\widehat{M^h}$ defined in (\ref{processesMhandJ}) and $\widehat{m^h}$ are related by $\widehat{M^h} = \widehat{m^h} + h \is \widehat{m}$.
 As a result, the decomposition (\ref{RepresentationofH}) takes the form of